 Where do you start?
 Reviewing your Assistant job description

-More often than not, job descriptions for Assistants are sketchy at best, leaving us with more questions than answers.
+More often than not, Assistant job descriptions are sketchy at best, leaving us with more questions than answers.

 What does “and anything else that might be needed” actually mean?

 How flexible does an Assistant need to be, and what does “juggling multiple priorities” involve?

 Along with these generic phrases, Assistants’ job descriptions can also be poorly written, focusing on a standard set of skills rather than real role responsibilities.

 They can also list what should be achieved by an Assistant without much detail on how to go about it.

 In many instances, we have to read between the lines to understand the role requirements or seek clarification once we are employed in the position.

 So with such generic and often vague job descriptions, how do Assistants understand what is expected of them and then meet and exceed those expectations?

 Without a fundamental understanding of what our managers want from us, how can we perform well from the very first day?